shar1738/FinTech_Experiment/Help/AI_explanation.md

   - Mix signal generation with execution logic
   - Use global variables
   - Hardcode parameters inside functions
-  - Overengineer with classes if not needed
+  - Overengineer with classes if not needed"

 **Why this works:**